Carath\'eodory Theory and A Priori Estimates for Continuity Inclusions in the Space of Probability Measures: A priori estimates, compactness and relaxation in the Cauchy-Lipschitz framework

-In this section, we investigate the topological properties of the solution set $\Spazo_{[0,T]}(\mu^0)$ defined in \eqref{eq:SolutionSet} when the admissible velocities are not convex.
-While the compactness result of Theorem \ref{thm:Compactness} does not hold anymore in this context, we show in what follows that one can still characterise the closure of the underlying solution set by convexifying the right-hand side of the dynamics.
+The compactness result established in Theorem \ref{thm:Compactness} crucially relies on the convexity of the admissible velocities, and does not hold anymore without this assumption.
+In the following theorem, we show that it is nonetheless possible to precisely characterise the closure of the solution of the solution set in the absence of convexity, and that the latter coincides with that of the convexified dynamics.